WaterRower Oxbridge Rowing Machine Review

 Resistance Type

-When a rower pulls the handle on the Oxbridge, it causes the paddles in the water tank to spin.
+So, when a rower pulls the handle on the Oxbridge, it causes the paddles in the water tank to spin.
 The paddles must displace the water in front of them, thus causing resistance.

 To find out more about how water resistance works in greater detail (in addition to the other resistance types), click here.

-Resistance Benefits
+Endless Resistance

 WaterRower Oxbridge Resistance